 How can you tell the difference between a real and a fake?

-Just for you, we've matched their in-game names on Redd's boat with their real-world counterparts below, so you don’t have to do any guesswork.
+Just for you, we've in-game artwork names with their real-world counterparts below, so you don’t have to do any guesswork.
 Just compare Redd's wares to the real-life image and consider the differences that we've detailed here, and sorting it out should be fairly easy.

 You can also try using the mobile app, Smartify, available for both iOS and Android, which scans historic pieces and provides information about them.
-Much to Redd's pleasure, the app will recognize forgeries as the real deal.
-This will show you the real art piece and their name well before conversing with Blathers.
+Much to Redd's dismay, the app will recognize forgeries as the real deal.
+This will show you the real art piece and its name well before conversing with Blathers, thus deflating the scammer's operation.

 What it means for a fake piece of art to be haunted

-Occasionally, Redd will sell haunted artwork, meaning it'll display spooky properties like eyes that follow you across the room.
-Spooky pieces are considered fake and thus ineligible for inclusion in Blathers’ museum, but you can still put them in your house for some murder mystery party window dressing.
+Occasionally, Redd will sell haunted artwork, meaning it'll display spooky properties like eyes that follow your every movement.
+Spooky pieces are considered fake and thus ineligible for inclusion in Blathers’ museum, but you can still put them in your home as potential murder mystery party decor.

 What happens if you buy a fake?